-Let’s be serious, gear is expensive, it’s big, bulky and just a hassle to deal with….BUT without it, you wouldn’t be able to do some of the things you love.
-That is why renting might simply be the solution for you.
+Let’s be real – gear is expensive.
+It’s big, bulky and can be a huge hassle to store.
+But without it, you wouldn’t be able to do a vast majority of the outdoor activities you love.
+That’s why renting outdoor gear is a great alternative to purchasing it.

 Quality of Gear:

-Most rental gear is updated every year or two.
-This ensures the quality of whatever you are renting.
-Whether it is a jet ski or a tent, the gear is properly maintained or replaced in order to provide the best experience for the renter.
-Additionally, if you’re new to an activity, the gear you are renting is likely going to be much nicer than the price point counterparts that are marketed to beginners.
+Most outdoor gear rentals are updated every year or two.
+This means you can usually expect high-quality, fresh gear.
+Whether it is a jet ski or a tent, the gear is properly maintained or replaced in order to provide you the best experience.
+Additionally, if you’re new to an activity, outdoor gear rentals are likely going to be much more affordable than the products typically marketed towards beginners.

-Traveling with outdoor equipment is a nightmare.
-It’s often big, bulky, and just a hassle.
+Traveling with outdoor gear can be a downright disaster.
+It’s often big, bulky, and a huge hassle to transport.
 For instance, if you’re flying to California to go surfing for a week, you first have to purchase protective travel bags for your board.
-Next come the oversize luggage fees, which can run upwards of $200.
-Picking up the gear at your destination is a far more economic and convenient way of traveling.
+In addition, the oversize luggage fees can run upwards of $200.
+Picking up the gear at your final destination will make your trip cheaper, easier and stress-free.

-Gear is meant to be used, not stored.
-It is far more sustainable to rent the gear which will be used again after you leave rather than buying new equipment every year, especially if you are doing something you may only get to do a couple times a year or if you are traveling and doing something completely new or you could just never do at home.
-When each item of gear purchased for an individual, it will simply see less usage over its lifetime when compared to rentals.
+Gear isn’t made to collect dust – it deserves to get outdoors just as much as we do!
+It’s far more sustainable to rent gear which will get a lot of use, rather than continuously buying new equipment.
+This is especially true if you are doing something you may only get to do a few times a year, if you are traveling, or trying something completely new.
+Gear purchased for individual use gets much less usage over its lifetime when compared to rentals.

-In addition to being purveyors of goods, shops are often staffed by human encyclopedias of the local outdoors scene.
-Renting gear at your local shop also allows you to ask for the best tips and tricks pertaining to the region.
-Employees at the shop are generally passionate about where they live and what they do.
-They know the best spots to go and have insider tips that will be sure elevate your experience.
+Looking for a human encyclopedia well-versed in the local outdoor scene?
+Look no further than rental store employees.
+Taking advantage of outdoor gear rentals at your local shop allows you to get the inside scoop on the surrounding area.
+After all, employees are passionate and knowledgable about where they live and what they do.
+They know the best spots to go and have insider tips that will be sure to elevate your experience.